turbot/steampipe-docs/docs/develop/writing-plugins.md

 },
 ```

 In this example the `Func` property names `getConfigRuleTags` and `getComplianceByConfigRules` as additional hydrate functions that fetch tags and compliance details for each config rule, respectively.
 The `Tags` property enables a rate limiter to [target these functions](https://steampipe.io/docs/guides/limiter#function-tags).
+(See also [function-tags](#function-tags) below.)

 ### Memoize: Caching hydrate results